 The site is located wholly within a Class 2 Acid Sulphate Soils (ASS) area under LEP 2013 (refer to Figure 11).
-The proposal includes construction of a synthetic field above the existing ground level without excavation works, it is considered unlikely to result in the lowering of the water table pursuant to Clause 6.1(2) of the LEP 2013 below.
+The proposal includes construction of a half sized synthetic field above the existing ground level without excavation works.
+Further, the proposed amenities building will be constructed above blockwork piers on compacted ground without excavation works.
+Therefore, it is considered that the proposed construction works is unlikely to result in the lowering of the water table pursuant to Clause 6.1(2) of the LEP 2013 below.